kukhariev/ngx-uploadx/CONTRIBUTING.md

     npm install

+Make your changes.
+Add tests for your changes.

 Make sure the tests pass:

-    npm test && npm run e2e

-Make your change.
-Add tests for your change.
-Make the tests pass:

     npm run ci